opendp/opendp/docs/source/api/user-guide/measurements.rst

 This section gives a high-level overview of the measurements that are available in the library.
 Refer to the :ref:`measurement` section for an explanation of what a measurement is.

-As mentioned in `Getting Started <getting-started.html#Chaining>`_, the intermediate domains and metrics need to match when chaining.
+The intermediate domains and metrics need to match when chaining.
 This means you will need to choose a measurement that chains with your :ref:`aggregator <aggregators>`.